-The proposed airport would require the provision of a range of fully serviced facilities to provide support to aviation activities.
+The proposed airport would require the provision of fully serviced support facilities, internal road infrastructure, drainage and all necessary utilities to provide optimal support to aviation activities.
 The type and scale of the support services required would change and develop over time in line with increased demand.

-The Stage 1 development may include maintenance facilities for aircraft and ground vehicles and equipment, fuel services for aircraft and ground vehicles, freight and cargo handling and processing facilities, general and corporate aviation facilities, flight catering facilities and other support facilities such as storage areas, policing operations and waste disposal.
+Stage 1 may include maintenance facilities for aircraft and ground vehicles and equipment, fuel services for aircraft and ground vehicles, freight and cargo handling and processing facilities, general and corporate aviation facilities, flight catering facilities and other support facilities such as storage areas, policing operations and waste disposal.